 Attachment A and C

-Student Success and Support Program Plan Participants/Advisory Commitee
+Student Success and Support Program Plan Participants/Advisory Committee

 title 5 Section 55510 (11)(b) requires that the Student Success and Support Program Plan for each college "be developed in consultation with representatives of the academic senate, students, administrators, and staff with appropriate expertise."
 Please list the persons and their stakeholder group (e.g., Student Senate, Academic Senate, Curriculum Committee, etc.), of the individuals who participated in the development and writing of this Plan.
 Add more pages as needed.